Troubleshooting tips for intermittent satellite signal

 If your area is experiencing inclement weather and your signal only became intermittent when the bad weather started, you may just need to wait for the signal to clear up.

-Is there something blocking the dish?
+Is there something blocking the satellite dish?

 If the dish is visible to you, take a look at the sky in the direction it’s facing.
 Could something such as a tree or snowdrift be blocking the way?
+Anything that could be blocking your satellite dish could be causing an intermittent signal with your satellite set-top box.

 - Inspect the coaxial line for an RG specification written on the side.
 Shaw Direct requires an RG rating of RG6 or higher to work.
 RG59 cable will tend to work for a short time on some channels before burning out.